 C. Determine the solution

-options with the help of experienced engineers
+options with the help of engineers experienced in controlling static electricity

-D. Select the proper
+D. Select the proper static control

 equipment to solve the problem.

 Trouble shooting a static electricity problem, some sort of measuring

 equipment is helpful.
 For example, an ElectroStatics, Incorporated Model